Amanda Ursell, TV nutritionist, author and mum, provides toddler nutrition advice.

 Vitamin C boosts all of our bodies’ – toddlers included – ability to absorb iron from the food we eat.
 It is therefore well worth trying to combine iron-rich foods with vitamin C in, for example, a piece of red pepper when having baked beans.

-Another good way of upping iron is Growing Up Milk so consider introducing 300ml a day to increase daily iron intake as well as providing other important nutrients like calcium, vitamins A, C and D, and Omega 3 and 6.
+Another good way of upping iron is Growing Up Milk so consider introducing 300ml a day to increase daily iron intake as well as providing other important nutrients like calcium, vitamins A, C and D, and Omega 3.

 What is Vitamin D?